jadams102/DoctorLookup/README.md

 # Doctor Lookup

-#### An app that allows the user to search for doctors in the Portland area.
+#### An app that allows the user to search for doctors in a specified area.

 #### By **Joel Adams**

 ## Description

-This app allows a user to search for health care practices in the Portland area.
+This app allows a user to search for health care practices near a user defined area.
 The user can search by the name of the doctor, or by the medical condition they are seeking treatment for.
 *GitHub repo:* https://github.com/joelaphoto/DoctorLookup

 ### Specs